This guidance is for third sector organisations, which include:

 Please do not delay making an application.

-If the person is unaware of their condition, this is captured on the BASRiS form.
+If the person is unaware of their terminal condition, this is captured on the BASRiS form.
 Social Security Scotland will not mention this in any communication with the person.